Mycotoxin Affect On The Gut

 Research on animals has shown ingestion of mycotoxin contaminated feed affects the gastrointestinal barrier.
 In vitro research revealed that mycotoxins increase the permeability of intestinal epithelial cell monolayers.
 The mycotoxins deoxynivalenol (DON), ochratoxin A (OTA), and patulin (PAT) have all been shown to compromise the intestinal tight junction complex.
 There is a reduced expression of tight junction proteins, which leads to increased passage of bacteria such as Escherichia coli and leads to malabsorption of nutrients like glucose.
 (Research article references at the bottom of page.)

-Lets take a look at mechanisms that protect the gut and what happens when mycotoxins are ingested.
+Mechanisms that protect the gut and mycotoxin affect on the gut when they are ingested.

 Intestinal health encompasses passive barriers, and active immunological protection as well as neuroendocrine function.
 The passive barriers are composed of the protective coat of mucin (mucus coating), gastrointestinal flora, and the tight junction complexes between epithelial cells.
 The active immunological processes are composed of gut-associated lymphoid tissues (GALT), and intra-epithelial lymphocytes which are part of the immune system.
 It is important to note that 70-80% of the bodies immune system lies in the gut.
 The intestines neuroendocrine system is composed of endocrine cells, and nerve elements containing a variety of peptides.
 Remember, both the tight junctions, the neuroendocrine system peptides, and immune system depend on protein synthesis that is affected by mycotoxins.